City guide • Geneva

 Why Geneva feels different

-• Many people balance city life with surrounding areas or cross border commuting.
+• Many people balance city life with nearby areas or cross border commuting.

 • The early setup phase often feels urgent because work starts quickly.